 - 1. Inverted Skills: - a.
 Non-airborne skills are allowed.
 (Example: Headstand). - b.
-Airborne inverted skills with hand support are not allowed while holding poms. - 2.
+Airborne inverted skills with hand support are not allowed while holding poms and/or articles of clothing (e.g. used for choreography purposes). - 2.
 Skills with Hip over-head rotation: - a.
 That include hand support must use hand(s) free of any materials in supporting hand(s) for the skill.
 Exception: Forward rolls and backward rolls are allowed. - b.
 Non-airborne skills are allowed. - c.
 Airborne skills with hand support are allowed provided that they are limited to 2 consecutive hip over-head rotation skills. - d.
 Airborne skills without hand support are allowed provided all of the following: - i.
 Involves no more than one twisting transition. - ii.
 Does not connect to another skill that is airborne with hip over head rotation without hand support. - iii.
 Are / is limited to 2 consecutive hip over head rotation skill(s). - 3.
 Simultaneous tumbling over or under another individual that includes hip over-head rotation by both performers is not allowed. - 4.
 Only drops to the shoulder, back or seat are permitted provided that the height of the airborne individual does not exceed hip level (Clarification: Drops directly to the knee, thigh, front or head are not allowed). - 5.
-Landing in a push-up position onto the performance surface from a jump where the legs swing from the front of the body to behind the body in the landing is not allowed.
+Landing in a push-up position from an airborne skill onto the performance surface from a jump where the legs swing from the front of the body to behind the body in the landing is not allowed.

-B. Executed by Groups & Pairs:
+B. Performed by Groups & Pairs: